DXHeroes/knowledge-base-content/practices/team_roles_definition.md

 ## Common Pitfalls of the Team Roles

-- A plant ignores incidentals and does not comunicate effectively.
+- A plant ignores incidentals and does not communicate effectively.
 - A resource investigator is over-optimistic and loses interest when the initial enthusiasm passes.
 - A coordinator can be seen as manipulative.
 - A sharper offends people's feelings.